uhasker/the-python-minibook/_sources/README.md

-# The Python minibook
+# The Python Minibook

-This repository contains the files for "The Python minibook".
+This repository contains the files for "The Python Minibook".

 The live version of the book is [here](https://uhasker.github.io/the-python-minibook).